Allegheny-Mozilla-Fellows/misinformation/README.md

  url <- "enter url here"
  ```

- `Iterations` decides how many changes are to be made in the article, and `url` is the article that the MisInfoBot is manipulating.
+ `iterations` decides how many changes are to be made in the article, and `url` is the article that the MisInfoBot is manipulating.